api3dao/old-api3-docs/docs/chainapi/user-guides/registration.md

    address.
 After performing the confirmation ChainAPI should show its **Getting Started** page.

-## Subsequent Connecting
+## Login

+On a subsequent visit to ChainAPI, you'll need to login using one of these two methods.

+### Login with Email

+Enter the email address you confirmed during registration.
+An email will be sent to you containing a magic link.
+Click on this link to login to your account.
+The magic link will expire after one hour.

+### Connect with Metamask

-Be sure to use same account each time you use the _Connect With MetaMask_ button.
-Opening MetaMask will show you the account currently selected.
+When using this option, be sure to use same account that you registered with.
+Opening MetaMask will show you the account currently selected which is not necessarily the same account you registered with.

+---